FAQ

 "To-the-MM" lengths are not practical; leather is a "living" medium, as I work with it and as you wear it it changes.
 Because of this it's impossible for me to guarantee precise lengths.
 Even if I could it would change the first time you put it on.
 I will strive to match your lengths, but I urge you to order rounded lengths such as 140/90, which is what a length like 137/88 will end up being anyways.

-If your watch is a Luminor or 1950 style Panerai (or any Panerai with solid lugs that use a screw or the newer quick release system) yes, your strap needs tubes.
-If your watch is any other type of watch, including a Panerai Radiomir with wire style lugs, do not use tubes under any circumstances.
+If your watch is a Luminor or 1950 style Panerai (or any Panerai with solid lugs that use a screw or the newer quick release system) that also has a lug width of 22mm or wider, yes, your strap uses tubes.
+If your watch is any other type of watch, including any Panerai with wire style lugs or a lug width of less than 22mm, do not use tubes under any circumstances.
 Using tubes on any watch other than a Panerai can cause permanent damage to both the watch and the strap!

 As long as your watch uses a normal spring bar or screw-in lug mounting system and has a normal two lug shape, I can make a strap for it.